justin-castillo/rossmann-store-sales/README.md

 ## Business Context

-Rossmann is a major European drugstore chain with over 1,000 locations.
+Rossmann is a major drugstore chain with over 3,000 locations across Europe.
 Predicting store-level sales is vital for optimizing operations and minimizing waste.
 This project simulates a real-world decision support system for retail forecasting using machine learning.

 ---